 “But is it enough to get an A*?” another student asks.
 “If I got a top mark for this, what’s the lowest mark I could get in the written exam to still get the grade I need?”

 Things are getting out of control.

 What happened to learning for the enjoyment of learning?
 Am I naive to think this can ever happen?
-The adage about giving a man a fish versus teaching him how to fish feels so apt at the moment, because we no longer seem concerned with whether a child is learning, only whether they are getting sufficient grades.
+The adage about giving a man a fish versus teaching him how to fish feels so apt at the moment, because as a country we no longer seem concerned with whether a child is learning, only whether they are getting sufficient grades.
 Generations of children are leaving school with a perception of education as merely something that will take them on to the next level.
 Schools’ main concern is what grades students achieve rather than what they learn.
-Aren’t we sort of missing the point?
+Aren’t we rather missing the point?